utopia-rise/godot-kotlin-project-template/README.md

 This is a simple Godot 4 project with the additional Gradle parts necessary to build and run scripts written in either Kotlin or Java.
+It will simply display text on screen written by the 2 unique Kotlin and Java source files.

 To use it, simply download the Godot Kotlin/JVM custom engine here: https://github.com/utopia-rise/godot-kotlin-jvm/releases